her/bsd/README.md

 **Bootstrap a FreeBSD Workstation**:smiling_imp:

+Sensible configuration defaults for rapidly deploying a fresh BSD workstation.

+## Usage

-These are some rudimentary conf files providing a baseline for rapidly deploying a fresh BSD workstation.
-After install clone repo and place files in their relative directories.
+After installing FreeBSD clone the repository and place files in their relative directories.
+Each file details:

+* it's relative path, i.e. where the file belongs
+* it's purpose and use
+* any additionally required or recommended instructions

 ## Configuration Checks